maxwhalen/case_study/README.md

 ### c.

 In order to find the value of inventory in the specified location we need to first take a snapshot of inventory on data 2022-01-01, so that means truncating data after that date and keeping the rows for each line item associated with that location.
 Taking the sum of quantity should give us the net quantity remaining using the transactions before 2022-01-01.
-Once we have the net quantity after summing the in flows and out flows we can attach the cost of each item on 2022-01-01 to determine the cost.
+Once we have the net quantity after summing the inflows and outflows we can attach the cost of each item on 2022-01-01 to determine the cost.
 Once we have the net quantity and cost for each item we can then sum to get the total value of the inventory.
 If we are only concerned with inventory on site then we can filter for negative quantities, which may represent back orders or other abnormalities.

     ```
     WITH collapsed_transactions AS (